 More places to see dazzling Paris holiday lights & decorations

-3. Montmartre Christmas Market at Place des Abbesses (near Sacre Coeur)
+3. Abbesses Christmas Market in Montmartre (near Sacre Coeur)

 Paris Christmas Market in Montmartre, Place des Abbesses